 Characteristics of Organizational Goals

-Following are the common features of an effective organizational goal.
+The following are the common features of an effective organizational goal.

 Reflect Purpose of Existence